English Language and Literature Major

 - Producing close readings of texts that integrate terms and concepts related to literary expression and to literature’s function as a historical and cultural force (Literary and Cultural Studies Track)

 - Analyzing the relationship between language, thought, and communication and apply the power of language and other symbol systems to reach audiences and shape social realities (Language, Writing, and Rhetoric Track)

 - Producing media analyses that integrate knowledge of how the material production, technologies, and cultural practices of diverse types of media shape meaning (Media Studies Track)

 - Dexterity in one or more genres of creative writing and an understanding of the history and methods of craft (Creative Writing Track)

 English and English Education Double Major

-In conjunction with the College of Education, the English Department offers a special 125-credit program for students wishing to double major in English and English Education, allowing them to earn a certificate to teach English at the secondary level.
-For a list of requirements, contact the English Undergraduate Studies Office (1128 TWS, 301-405-3825).
+In conjunction with the College of Education, the English Department offers a special 125-credit program for students wishing to double major in English and Secondary Education, allowing them to earn a certificate to teach English for grades 7-12.
+For a list of requirements, contact the English Undergraduate Studies Office at email@example.com.